 Your business name is an important part of your brand.
 You should also consider whether to trade mark your name or your logo.
 A registered trade mark provides you with proprietary rights in the name, meaning you can require others to change their identical or similar trading names.
 You do not get this level of protection with a business name or company name alone.

-Call Louise Craven on 1300 654 590 if you would like assistance to prepare for the business name changes, or advice about registering your trading name as a trade mark.
+Call Louise Russo on 1300 654 590 if you would like assistance to prepare for the business name changes, or advice about registering your trading name as a trade mark.